quintel/etmodel/app/views/pages/_whats_new_content.en.md

 -> ![](/assets/pages/whats_new/installed_flexible_capacities_en.png) <-

-The chart can be found in **[Flexibility → Overview][flexibility]** where we have also updated the explanations accompanying the charts.
+The chart can be found in **[Flexibility → Overview][flexibility provision]** where we have also updated the explanations accompanying the other charts in this section.
 We now discuss the inflexible demand and supply and the residual load curves in more detail.

 ## New chart showing the stored volume of electricity